 POTENTIAL BUSINESS MODEL(S) FOR DC FAST CHARGING STATIONS

 As we discussed earlier that most of the charging infrastructure initiatives are driven by government initiatives, what is in it for EV charger manufacturers and network providers?
-We believe, as the market starts growing from consumer demand and begins to reach mainstream, there is a strong potential for a complete transition to convert it into a commercially sustainable business.
+We believe, as the market starts growing from consumer demand and begins to reach mainstream, there is a strong potential for a complete transition into a commercially sustainable business.

 We have listed down three business cases below

-Charge fees for electricity usage– Now, this is the easiest of the three.
+1.Charge fees for electricity usage– Now, this is the easiest of the three.
 You source electricity in bulk from energy and utilities companies in bulk and charge a mark-up on your services.
 The pricing could vary as per location, timing and number of users.

-Advertising- Since, all the charging outlets will have a digital user interface, location based advertising could bring in substantial revenues.
-For example, we learnt from our Bike sharing report that the biggest bike sharing operator in US, Citi Bike generates ~20-25% of its revenue from ads.
+2.Advertising- Since, all the charging outlets will have a digital user interface, location-based advertising could bring in substantial revenues.
+For example, we learnt from our Bike sharing report that the biggest bike sharing operator in US, Citi Bike generates ~10-15% of its revenue from ads.

-Installing chargers at supermarkets and stores- About 25-30% of urban traffic is a result of people not able to find a parking spot.
+3.Installing chargers at supermarkets and stores- About 25-30% of urban traffic is a result of people not able to find a parking spot.
 If supermarkets and stores could provide charging points, it will not only increase their retail sales but also an additional revenue source.
 The big stores like Walmart and Target have already started making a move in this direction.
-Walmart plans to install 350kW charging points to 100 stores in 34 US states by June 2019.Target plans to have more than 100 charging sites in 20 US states by 2020.
+In June 2019, Walmart completed installation of 350kW charging points in 100 stores across 34 US states initially announced in April 2018.Target plans to have more than 100 charging sites in 20 US states by 2020.